jlindsey/blog/_posts/2011-04-14-chef-and-aws-who-loves-plumbing.markdown

 Then, a "static\_web" role that installs the `apt`, `nginx`, and `git` packages.
 It also includes the "base" role in its runlist, making this role a kind of "subclassed" role.

-Finally, a "joshualindsey" role, which includes the "static\_web" role a custom `joshualindsey.net` cookbook that sets up my nginx configs and performs a git checkout.
+Finally, a "joshualindsey" role, which includes the "static\_web" role and a custom `joshualindsey.net` cookbook that sets up my nginx configs and performs a git checkout.
 You can see this cookbook for yourself [here](https://github.com/jlindsey/cookbooks/tree/master/joshualindsey.net).
 The astute reader will see the benefit of this cookbook when combined with the daemonized `chef-client`.
 Because the sites are public github repos, all I have to do to update my site is edit it as I normally would, commit and push back up and within 30 minutes or less I will have a fresh checkout on the server, automatically.
 Or, I can simply ssh in and run a `sudo chef-client`